lmorchard/blog.lmorchard.com/README.md

 * Switch to Browserify & Babel if/when I want some JS enhancements again

-* Bundle Font Awesome back into local files rather than using CDN

 * Revive the comments archiver to preserve closed Disqus threads

 * Quick gulp task to produce a new boilerplated post

 * Switch from Swig to [Nunjucks](http://mozilla.github.io/nunjucks/) because it's a Mozilla project hooray

-* Add some TOC generation in JS

 * Prev / next nav links for posts?